Arnab-apk/AR-P1-Thales-/README.md

 ## 📱 How to Run the Mobile App

-Follow these steps to build and test **OrbitEd-AR** on your Android or iOS device:
+Follow these steps to build and test **OrbitEd-AR** on your Android or iOS device.

+---

 ### 🧩 Prerequisites

 - **Unity 2022.3 LTS or higher**
 - **Android Studio / Xcode** (depending on target platform)
 - **ARCore SDK (Android)** or **ARKit SDK (iOS)**